St Clair Residential Development Plan Amendment (Privately Funded)

 Submissions were able to be lodged in one of three ways - online, email and post.
 Submissions had to be received by 5pm, Friday 11 September 2020 and the invitation to lodge a submission has now closed.

 A total of 22 submissions were received during the consultation process.

-A public meeting to hear verbal submissions will be held on Monday 21 September 2020 at 7.30pm at the City of Charles Sturt Civic Centre, 72 Woodville Road, Woodville.
+A public meeting to hear verbal submissions was held on Monday 21 September 2020 at 7.30pm at the City of Charles Sturt Civic Centre, 72 Woodville Road, Woodville.